Mike Stud: Duke

+Georgetown

+In 2010, Seander transferred to Georgetown University in Washington, D.C. to play for the Hoyas.
+In 21 appearances, he held a 4.29 ERA with 16 strikeouts and one save in 21 innings of work.
+He earned a graduate degree in sports management.

 Music career

 While recovering from surgery, Stud turned to music to pass the time.

 In December 2010, Stud released a music video for "College Humor".
 Stud stated that he originally made the track as a joke for his baseball teammates.
 Since its release, the video has been viewed over 2.5 million times (as of April 2021).
 In March, Stud followed up his hit with "In This Life", which featured West Coast rapper Alex Lagemann.

 All three hits were featured on Stud's first mixtape—A Toast to Tommy—which he released in October 2011.
 In August, Stud released another mixtape, Click, as a collaboration with fellow hip-hop artist Huey Mack.

 On May 13, 2013, Stud released his debut studio album Relief.

 On July 7, 2014, he released his second album Closer.

 On October 30, 2015, he released an 8-track mini-album, This Isn't the Album, a mix of previously released singles and new tracks.

-On January 12, 2016, Stud released his third studio album, These Days, which includes a feature from New York Mets pitcher and former Duke teammate, Marcus Stroman.
+On January 12, 2016, Stud released his third studio album, These Days, which includes a feature from former Toronto Blue Jays pitcher and former Duke teammate, Marcus Stroman.

 Mike most recently starred in a TV show on the Esquire Network called This Is Mike Stud.
 The show follows him and his crew around on his most recent Back2YouTour.
 The show premiered Tuesday, June 21, 2016.

 In 2017, Stud was featured on "To the Grave" by American singer-songwriter Bea Miller, which is included on her EP, Chapter Three: Yellow and her second studio album, Aurora.

 On November 12, 2018, Stud released his fourth album, 4TheHomies, which included 23 songs and features from Vory and Goody Grace.
 The album is very special to Stud, as the pinned tweet reads, "Hey guys.
 I released a new project last night.
 23 songs that are basically the last 2 years of my life in music form.
 I made every song in my house. this shit couldn't be more me.
 I hope u guys have as much fun listening as we did making it."

 In 2018, Stud began his Final Mike Stud Tour, leading many fans to believe it was his last tour ever.
 However, he clarified this by saying he was merely changing his stage name to "Mike" after the tour concluded.

 In 2021, the highs., was mike.'s first album released under his new stage name.

+In 2022, mike. released “Why Not Us?” in collaboration with Skeez.

+In 2023, mike. released EP "Love," on Valentines Day.

+In 2024, mike. released “the lows.” the second album in a series that will be concluded with “the inbetweens.”